andrew/ultimate-awesome/README.md

 - [awesome-ai-usecases](https://github.com/abctechlabs/awesome-ai-usecases) - A curated list of amazingly awesome AI ideas and use cases.
 You can use this to get new ideas and share existing ones.
 - [awesome-artificial-intelligence](https://github.com/abctechlabs/awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.
 - [awesome-machine-learning](https://github.com/abctechlabs/awesome-machine-learning) - A curated list of awesome machine learning frameworks, libraries and software (by language).
-- [awesome-atwoods-law](https://github.com/abdulmumin1/awesome-atwoods-law) - Any application that can be written in JavaScript, will eventually be written in JavaScript.
 - [awesome-playlists](https://github.com/abe312/awesome-playlists) - React app for creating awesome playlists!.
 - [awesome-learning-resources](https://github.com/adenugbamichael/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-gene-regulatory-networks](https://github.com/adriansousapoza/awesome-gene-regulatory-networks) - A Curated List of Gene Regulatory Network Inference Resources.